Teenage wicketkeeper Nat Wraith is highly regarded, having made her county debut as a 14-year-old for Gloucestershire in 2016.

 That summer, she also made her debut for England Academy, making four appearances.

-Wraith, who plays club cricket for Frenchay, has signed for Welsh Fire ahead of The Hundred, while she works as a tennis coach alongside her cricket.
+Wraith, who plays club cricket for Frenchay, signed for Welsh Fire ahead of The Hundred - for whom she played once in the tournament's inaugural edition - while she works as a tennis coach alongside her cricket.

 Please ensure all fields are completed before submitting your comment!